chad-syntax/agentsmith/sdk/README.md

 1.  **Install dependencies**

-    Navigate to the `agentsmith/sdk` directory and install the necessary dependencies:
+    Navigate to the `sdk` directory and install the necessary dependencies:

     ```sh
+    cd sdk
     npm install
     ```